-Flow Cytometry Facility
+Flow Cytometry Facility (FACS)

 Flow Cytometry is a laser-based technology which allows in depth analysis of the characteristics of cells or particles.
-It is predominantly used to measure fluorescently labelled cells, for example cell populations labelled with fluorescently tagged antibodies, or cells expressing fluorescent proteins.
+It is predominantly used to measure cell populations labelled with fluorescently tagged antibodies or expressing fluorescent proteins.